 Near mile 11.0, you will notice a small hill to the south with an observation blind at its crest.
-This is Pack Rat Hill where an ongoing Sonoran Pronghorn wildlife management operation is in progress.
+This is Pack Rat Hill, where an ongoing Sonoran Pronghorn wildlife management operation is in progress.
 You will notice a black tarpaulin radiating from the hill a parallel to Charlie Bell Road.
-This is a one-square mile semi-captive breeding enclosure to help re-establish the Sonoran Pronghorn population.
+This is a one-square-mile semi-captive breeding enclosure to help re-establish the Sonoran Pronghorn population.
 The 2002 drought wiped out 80% of the Sonoran Pronghorn population leaving only 21 animals within the refuge.
-Until further notice, portions of the refuge will be closed to protect the Sonoran Pronghorn during fawning season.
+Until further notice, portions of the refuge will be closed to protect the Sonoran Pronghorn during the fawning season.
 This includes Charlie Bell Road.
-In 2007, closure was March 15th to July 15th.
+In 2007, the closure was from March 15th to July 15th.
 For 2008, fawning season closures will be from April 15th to July 15th.

 Near mile 16.5 you will crest Charlie Bell Pass.
 Trail Head parking is available if you wish to explore the many petroglyphs within Growler Valley.
 The volcanic soil in this area seems to stimulate Sonoran flora.
 Although the double track continues west from Charlie Bell Pass, vehicular access is restricted.
 This will serve as our hiking trail into Growler Valley.

 Having hiked almost 1.5 miles, the windmill at Charlie Bell Well will appear.
-Take note of the boulders with black desert varnish to the right of the windmill (ie. North).
+Take note of the boulders with black desert varnish to the windmill's right (i.e., North).
 Upon closer examination you will notice many are covered with petroglyphs!
 As I boulder hopped up this wash, more and more petroglyphs came into view!
 I noticed that the wash forked into two separate drainages.
 Both contained petroglyphs.
 Although there are boulders with black desert varnish to the south of the windmill, petroglyphs were sparse.
 My recommendation is to further explore upstream to the north...

-This is a great introductory hike to the Cabeza Prieta National Wildlife Refuge with a variety of Sonoran Desert flora and fauna.
+This is a great introductory hike to the Cabeza Prieta National Wildlife Refuge with various Sonoran Desert flora and fauna.
 And don't forget the rock art...
 Enjoy!